bluttikhuizen/masterthesis/GitHub/readme.txt

 LinearReg.R: Used for the comparison between coefficients
-MCMC_compare: Compares the different methods otherFunctions.R: Contains useful codes for the algorithms and data generation (functions were added with respect to original one provided by prof. dr. Grzegorczyk).
+MCMC_compare: Compares the different methods otherFunctions.R: Contains useful codes for the algorithms and data generation (functions were added with respect to original one provided by prof. dr. Grzegorczyk). otherFunctions.txt: Original function file by prof. dr. Grzegorczyk. structure_addendum.R: Structure MCMC sampling scheme updated to account for the corrected BGE score. structureMCMC.txt: Original Structure MCMC sampling scheme by prof. dr. Grzegorczyk Peregrine.R: The code that was run on the Peregrine cluster.